 OSHA Attorneys Can Identify Problems Before an Inspection

 Construction companies have a legal obligation to adhere to OSHA’s regulations and standards at every jobsite.
 While these standards may seem simple on the surface, the laws behind them are complex, which is why access to an OSHA attorney is so beneficial.

 OSHA lawyers are highly knowledgeable when it comes to OSHA regulations and can provide a helpful third-party audit of your jobsite to uncover common sources of citations and ensure that your workplace is compliant with safety requirements.
 Just as they can prepare you for what to expect from an inspection, a construction attorney can also prepare you for the legal issues that your jobsite may face if a citation is accidentally overlooked.

 Protection Beyond Inspection

-At Cotney Construction Law, we know that OSHA citations can be stressful and difficult to navigate, which is why hiring an experienced OSHA attorney can make the process easier for you and your company.
+At Cotney Attorneys & Consultants, we know that OSHA citations can be stressful and difficult to navigate, which is why hiring an experienced OSHA attorney can make the process easier for you and your company.
 An attorney can not only assist during an OSHA inspection but also provide safety audits and help you understand how to avoid future OSHA citations.